DUNE/dune-justin/docs/tutorials.dune.md

 7. `--scope usertests` says that output files will be created with the Rucio scope usertests, which any DUNE member can write to.
 Output files will be created with Rucio Data Identifiers (DIDs) like usertests:aaaa.root
-8. `--output pattern '*_reco_data_*.root:output-test-01'` tells justIN to look for output files matching the shell wildcard expression `*_reco_data_*.root` in the working directory of the jobscript, when it finishes. `output-test-01` is the name of a Rucio dataset to add the output files to, and the full name of that dataset is `usertests:output-test-01`.
+8. `--output pattern '*_reco_data_*.root:output-test'` tells justIN to look for output files matching the shell wildcard expression `*_reco_data_*.root` in the working directory of the jobscript, when it finishes. `output-test` is the prefix to a name of a Rucio dataset to add the output files to, and the full name of that dataset is `usertests:output-test` plus `-wXXXXs1p1` where XXXX is the ID number of the workflow created.
 9. `--lifetime-days` says that the output files are only guaranteed to persist on storage for 1 day.